Ozone is a proven and extremely safe medical therapy for pets.

 How does ozone therapy work?

-Ozone contains three oxygen atoms, which react in the tissue as it breaks down to ordinary oxygen (O2).
+Ozone contains three oxygen atoms, which react within the tissue because it breaks right down to ordinary oxygen (O2).
 It also contains a reactive singlet oxygen molecule that can combine with chemicals and other molecules.
 Ozone therapy is used to effectively:

 - Decrease inflammation.
 With inflammation, swelling, bruising, infection, cancer and trauma to the tissue, there are higher amounts of carbon dioxide within the tissue.
 This increase of carbon dioxide contributes to inflammation and pain.
 Increasing the amount of oxygen delivered to the tissue in the form of reactive ozone decreases inflammation, pain and swelling, and accelerates healing.

 - Activate the immune system.
-Ozone therapy has also been shown to activate the immune system by stimulating cytokine production.
-Cytokines are “messenger cells”, such as interferons and interleukins, which set off a cascade reaction of positive changes throughout the immune system.
-Ozone also promotes the production of glutathione peroxidase, catalase, reductase and super-oxide dismutase, the enzymes forming the cell wall coating; thereby enhancing cellular immunity.
+Ozone therapy has also been shown to activate the system by stimulating cytokine production.
+Cytokines are “messenger cells”, like interferons and interleukins, which depart a cascade reaction of positive changes throughout the system .
+Ozone also promotes the assembly of peroxidase , catalase, reductase and super-oxide dismutase, the enzymes forming the cell membrane coating; thereby enhancing cellular immunity.

 - Inactivate bacteria, viruses, fungi, yeast and protozoa.
-Healthy cells are surrounded by an enzyme coating, which ozone does not penetrate, but bacteria and viruses have no such coatings.
+Healthy cells are surrounded by an enzyme coating, which ozone doesn’t penetrate, but bacteria and viruses haven’t any such coatings.
 Ozone therapy disrupts the integrity of the bacterial cell envelope through oxidation of the phospholipids and lipoproteins (peroxidation).
 In viruses, this peroxidation disrupts the reproductive cycle and damages the viral capsid.
 In fungi, ozone inhibits cell growth.
 One example would be chronic otitis, which often has multiple organisms as primary or secondary invaders

 How is ozone administered?